-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), approximately 1.6 million dogs in the US are adopted from shelters every year.
-Also, a separate study showed that 44 percent of dog owners adopted their precious pups from a rescue or shelter in 2018, up from 35 percent in 2012.
+Approximately 1.6 million dogs in the US are adopted from shelters every year, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
+A separate study showed that 44 percent of dog owners adopted their precious pups from a rescue or shelter in 2018, up from 35 percent in 2012.
+Rested Paws states that 6.5 million animals enter a shelter yearly, which means the difference between sheltering and adoption is too big.
 But before you rush to adopt a shelter dog, arm yourself with the information you need to ensure you’re able to provide for a new dog.

 1. Give your new dog a dedicated space.

 Before you bring home the newest member of your family, create a dedicated space for him to settle and call his own.

 Pick a room that’s central to your home (like the kitchen or living room) where your dog can hang out in a comfy bed.

 Because it might take a while to feel comfortable playing with you or other members of your family, it’s also a good idea to leave some toys nearby to keep him interested as he adjusts to his new home.

 2. Consider making lifestyle changes.

 Adding a pup to your daily routine can cause a more significant shift in your life than you might think.
 From a lifestyle perspective, choose a dog that will be compatible with your interests: are you active and outdoorsy, or are you more of a homebody that prefers staying indoors in your downtime?

 Who will supervise your dog while you’re at work (especially at the beginning when anxiety levels might be higher), and when will you schedule their daily walks (generally, at least one long walk a day is recommended for most dogs)?
 There are dogs out there for all energy and activity levels, so be realistic about picking a BDFF (that’s best dog friend forever) that will suit your lifestyle.